rosa-lpz/ai-dev-tools-zoomcamp-2025/README.md

 AI Dev Tools Zoomcamp is a free course that helps you use AI tools to write better code, faster.
-This course is for anyone who wants to use AI tools to help with coding.
 This course is provided by [DataTalksClub](#about-datatalks.club) with [Alexey Grigorev](https://linkedin.com/in/agrigorev) and [Bhavani Ravi](https://www.linkedin.com/in/bhavanicodes) as instructors.